tier4/caret_doc/docs/design/runtime_processing/runtime_recording.md

 | Initialization trace data          | - Record as LTTng tracepoint (synchronous recording). <br> - Record stored data as LTTng tracepoint at fixed frequency from trace nodes (delayed recording). |
 | Runtime trace data                 | - Discard to prevent discarding initialization trace data.                                                                                                   |

-The recording frequency of Stored initialization trace data can be changed with `recording_frequency` in Start.msg.
+Velocity of storing initialization trace data to a LTTng's ring buffer is adjusted with `recording_frequency` in `Start.msg`.

 <prettier-ignore-start>
 !!!Info